DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 ### Thruster Allocations to PWMs
 The node `thrusters.cpp` subscribes to `/controls/thruster_allocs` of type `custom_msgs/ThrusterAllocs`.
 This is an array of 64-bit floats, and they must be in range [-1, 1].
 It also subscribes to `/sensors/voltage` of type `std_msgs/Float32`.

 The node maps the thruster allocations to pulse widths, accounting for the current system voltage, and sends them to the thruster Arduino.
+Note that this node runs _on the robot computer_, not the Arduino.

 The node first loads 3 lookup tables containing pre-calculated information on the relation between force (given between the interval -1.0, 1.0), voltage (fixed by the lookup table, either 14.0v, 16.0v, or 18.0v), and PWM outputs.
 The tables are indexed by force, which is rounded to 2 decimal precision.
 These tables were computed from the Blue Robotics T200 Thruster performance data, found on [this page](https://bluerobotics.com/store/thrusters/t100-t200-thrusters/t200-thruster-r2-rp/) under "Technical Details".